Book Alice Fernbank

-Alice also practices the art of spontaneous storytelling; improvising stories in the moment.
+Alice also practises the art of spontaneous storytelling; improvising stories in the moment, for both entertainment and healing.